Regional Development Australia

 Regional Development Australia (RDA) is a national network of Committees made up of local leaders who work with all levels of government, business and community groups to support the economic development of their regions.

-- Provide evidence-based advice to the Australian Government on critical regional development issues positively and negatively affecting their regions.
+- Improve Commonwealth regional policy making by providing intelligence and evidence-based advice to the Australian Government on regional development issues.

 Regional Development Australia Central Coast NSW

 Regional Development Australia Central Coast (RDACC) commenced operation on 1 July 2009 and operates within the Central Coast region of NSW.

 RDACC is provided with operational funding via funding agreement with the Australian Federal Government, through the Department of Infrastructure, Transport, Regional Development and Communications.
 The Board of RDACC is appointed by The Minister for Regional Development and is made up of regional representatives from a variety of backgrounds.